A fun and creative preschool lesson to help preschoolers shine the light on Halloween.

 4. Closing Prayer: Thank you, God, for creating us and our eyes to see the wonderful world.
 And thank you for the fun we can have by pretending, not only at Halloween, but all year long.
 In Jesus’ name, amen.

 Mark von Ehrenkrook is a children’s and family pastor in Puyallup, Washington.
-Please keep in mind that phone numbers, addresses, and prices are subject to change.

 For more lessons on Halloween, click here.